CoSteer: Collaborative Decoding-Time Personalization via Local Delta Steering: Methodology

 \subsection{Decoding-time personalization via local delta steering}

-From Equation \ref{eq:1}, we understand that the distribution of logits is the strategy we need to optimize.
-Once we identify an appropriate utility function $U$ to characterize the relative quality of the current logits distribution, we can use Equation \ref{eq:2} to iteratively optimize it.
+To instantiate the online optimization at decoding time, we need a utility function that can be evaluated under a strict edge--cloud privacy boundary: the cloud-hosted LLM only conditions on the raw query $p_{base}$, while the privacy-sensitive personal context $p_{pers}$ must remain on-device.
+We therefore design a logit-level steering signal that is computed locally and can be used to refine the token distribution without exposing $p_{pers}$.

-Series of recent works, including Contrastive Decoding~\cite{li2023contrastivedecodingopenendedtext} and Linear Alignment~\cite{gao2024linearalignmentclosedformsolution}, have demonstrated that the difference in logits before and after incorporating specific context into the model can serve as a direction for optimization~\cite{he2025contextsteeringcontrollablepersonalization,zhang2025amulet}.
-Thus from the online learning perspective, their utility function can be expressed as follows:
+A series of recent works, including Contrastive Decoding~\citep{li2023contrastivedecodingopenendedtext} and Linear Alignment~\citep{gao2024linearalignmentclosedformsolution}, show that contrasting logits with and without a certain context provides an effective direction for improving generation~\citep{he2025contextsteeringcontrollablepersonalization,zhang2025amulet}.
+From our online learning view, such a contrast can be written as the following utility:

-However, this approach is not feasible in our task scenario, as it requires transmitting personal context to the cloud-based LLM, which poses a risk of privacy leakage.
-Inspired by this idea, we notice that both the small and LLMs share the same state space during decoding.
-Therefore, we can use delta, the difference in the SLM's logits before and after incorporating personal context, to steer the LLM's logits distribution.
-Formally, we define the utility function as follows: